yogitami/notes/SOLID_Principle.md

 ### L -> Liskov Substitution Principle

 1. If class B is a subtype of class A, then we should be able to replace object of A with B without breaking the behaviour of the progran.
+2. No new exceptions can be thrown by the subtype
+3. Clients should not know which specific subtype they are calling.

 Ex :